-Level Two (Part A & B): Up to 60% of the marks in any module may be allotted to course work.
+Level Two: Up to 60% of the marks in any module may be allotted to course work.

-Level Three (Part A & B): Up to 60% of the marks in any module may be allotted to course work, except in the case of EC 489 Research Project / Thesis.
+Level Three: Up to 60% of the marks in any module may be allotted to course work, except in the case of the Research Project / Thesis.
 In the case of this module all marks are allotted to course work.